wanning-lu/coding-log/general.md

 [Week 4](#day-22-april-5th-2023)\
 [Week 5](#day-29-april-12th-2023)

+## Day 7: April 11th, 2024

+Can't lie, the MLP is very frustrating...the training error values kept getting stuck at amounts that were too high for my liking.
+My advisor suggested methods like batching, so I'll be working on that, and perhaps implementing that for the LSTM we'll be working on.

+## Day 6: April 10th, 2024

+I've been focusing on my research project as of late–it's on rendering expressive musical timings, given the sheet music timings.
+I'm mainly working on the AI models, as well as processing the data (csv files with the timings).
+Just working on tweaking our MLP today.

 ## Day 5: April 7th, 2024

 So, I finally decided to dive into it.
 I learned how to crawl the web with Selenium!
 I realized that I felt more motivated about collecting the data than making the website first, so I've successfully pulled all the data from the UCSD degree planner on required courses for each major.
 I also started working on scraping data for details on each course (such as prerequisites and descriptions).